-CONTACT: Director Kenny West Deputy Director Polk Deputy Director Clark (770) 228-2129
+CONTACT: Director Glenn Polk Deputy Director Clark (770) 228-2129

-SPALDING COUNTY OFFICE OF HOMELAND SECURITY TO REMIND EVERYONE TO "BEAT THE HEAT, CHECK THE BACK SEAT"
+SPALDING COUNTY EMERGENCY MANAGEMENT / HOMELAND SECURITY ANNOUNCES THE "BEAT THE HEAT, CHECK THE BACK SEAT" INITIATIVE

-Every year, children die of hyperthermia, also known as heat stroke, while left unattended in vehicles.
-Hot cars and heat-related health risks are a threat to the more than 375,000 children in Georgia.
-In 2014, there were 30 heatstroke deaths of children left unattended in vehicles, the first 7 occurred in April and May.
-Though this figure is down from 44 reported in 2013, much awareness is still needed.
+Every year, children die of hyperthermia, also known as heat stroke, while being left unattended in vehicles.
+Hot cars and heat-related health risks are a threat to the more than 375,000 children in the State of Georgia.
+In 2014, there were 30 heatstroke deaths of children who were left unattended in vehicles, the first 7 occurred in April and May.
+Though these figures are down from 44 reported in 2013, awareness is still needed.

-According to Safe Kids Worldwide data and the National Highway Traffic Safety Administration (NHTSA), heatstroke is the leading cause of non-crash, vehicle-related deaths in children age 14 and under representing 61 percent of total non-crash fatalities in this age group.
+According to Safe Kids Worldwide data and the National Highway Traffic Safety Administration (NHTSA), heatstroke is the leading cause of non-crash, vehicle-related deaths in children age 14 and underrepresenting 61 percent of total non-crash fatalities in this age group.
 Also, more than 500 children ages 14 and under are seen in emergency rooms for heat exhaustion in cars each year.

-As parents and foster caregivers, it is our duty to help prevent more tragedies by remembering to ACT.
+As parents, grandparents, aunts, uncles or foster caregivers, it is our duty to help prevent more tragedies by remembering to ACT.